CatoAntonsen/MMM-Ruter/README.md

 stops | Array of stops.
-See below | Empty array maxItems | Number of journeys to display | 5 showHeader | Set this to true to show header above the journeys | false showPlatform | Set this to true to get the names of the platforms.
+See below | Empty array maxItems | Number of journeys to display | 5 showHeader | Set this to true to show header above the journeys | false showStopName | Display custom stop name for each stop.
+Remember to add `stopName` to all stops (See below) | false showPlatform | Set this to true to get the names of the platforms.
 Set this to true to check the name of the platform if you need to filter  | false humanizeTimeTreshold | If time to next journey is below this value, it will be displayed as "x minutes" instead of time | 15 serviceReloadInterval | Refresh rate in MS for how often we call Ruter's web service.
 NB!
 Don't set it too low! | 30000